sakibraj/DonateChain/README.md

 # DonateChain
-Donate Coin will initially be facilitating donations to third world countries for improved education.
+Donate Chain will initially be facilitating donations to third world countries for improved education.